-In a recent article, Stafford and Warr (1993) presented a reconceptualization of the deterrence doctrine where general deterrence is taken to be the result of persons' vicarious experiences.
-Such vicarious experiences include, among other things, knowledge of the criminal activity of others and the consequences or lack of consequences of that activity.
+Reconceptualizing Deterrence: An Empirical Test of Personal and Vicarious Experiences.
+RAYMOND PATERNOSTER, ALEX PIQUERO.
+Stafford and Warr (1993) presented a reconceptualization of the general deterrence and specific deterrence doctrines where general deterrence is taken to be the result of persons' vicarious experiences.
 Specific deterrence is taken to be the result of persons' own personal experiences.
-These personal experiences include, among other things, own experience with punishment and punishment avoidance.
-In their reconceptualized deterrence theory, persons may concurrently be subject to both general and specific deterrent effects, some persons may be affected more by one type of deterrence than the other, and the two types of deterrent effects may reinforce one another.
 They argue that their version of specific deterrence theory promises some insight into current controversies in the literature.
 The authors first review and expand Stafford and Warr's reconceptualization of specific deterrence, and then subject some central hypothesis to empirical test.

-Abstract: This paper examines the utility of using a unique variation produced by a ruling in the Maryland sentencing guidelines as an instrumental variable in future research.
-The guidelines specify that at age 26 an offenders juvenile record is discounted from the calculations, resulting in a lower sentencing grid placement and a shorter sentence.
+Abstract: The guidelines specify that at age 26 an offender's juvenile record is discounted from the calculations, resulting in a lower sentencing grid placement and a shorter sentence.
 I examine in depth the appropriateness of this treatment rule as an instrumental variable for research and find that it is an effective instrument.
 The study also examines preliminary results produced by using an instrumental variable to estimate a relationship between sentence severity and recidivism.
 The use of instrumental variables corrects for the selection bias present in other studies in this area by allowing me to compare individuals affected by the treatment rule.

 Specific deterrence and the DUI offender: The impact of a decade of reform

-Abstract: In this paper we study the specific deterrence effects of imprisonment.
+Abstract: We study the specific deterrence effects of imprisonment.
 We model the probability of recidivism of Finnish convicts who were released from prison followed for four years after their release by estimating a logistic regression analysis model.
 We find that the probability of recidivism reduces with age.
 This is true for both men and women, although for women the pattern is less clear.
-According to our findings, the number of past prison sentences clearly increased the probability of recidivism, and furthermore, the duration of last prison spell seemed to have no effect on the probability of recidivism.